SanyaGubrani/vintage/README.md

 - **Authentication**
   Supports both traditional sign-up/login and Google OAuth.

+- **User Profiles**
+  Edit your profile information and manage your account.

+- **Social Interaction**
+  Follow/unfollow users to personalize your feed and connect with others.

 - **Posts & Comments**
   Create, like/unlike, save, and comment on posts.
 Replies and interaction included.